News Update -- Cedar Creek Treehouse

 2006 brought more media recognition, globally, nationally and locally.

 Cedar Creek Treehouse was chosen as the number one treehouse hotel in the world by the Sun-Herald newspaper (Sydney, Australia, “Take Five” April 30, 2006).
 We were featured in the newspaper Tages-Anzeiger (Zurich) in “Die Besten Baumhotels” (March, 2006) and in the Guardian newspaper (London) as one the “Five Best” treehouses worldwide.
 We were ranked as “The #6 Most Unusual Hotel in the World” by the HDTV Discovery Channel show “Ultimates” (The Orient Express was ranked # 7) and showcased on www.concierge.com -- Conde-Nast Traveler.
-(See the home page for links to some of these stories.)

 National media features included HGTV’s “Out On A Limb” (April 2006), Popular Mechanics magazine (“High Concept Cascades” March 2006)…Weekend Magazine (Nature Lover--“Nesting Instinct” July/August 2006 Hearst Pub./ N.Y.)